 Module packaging: Direct the generated code into a required set of

-control the internal organization of the generated files.
-For details, see Code Interface Configuration and Integration.
+.hfiles, and control the internal organization of the generated files.
+For details, see Code Interface Configuration.

 Code Modules and Header Files Affected by File Packaging

-Contains entry points for code implementing the model
+By default, contains entry points for code implementing the model algorithm (for

 Contains local macros and local data that the model and subsystems require.
 This file